Scouring (textiles): Scouring treatment

 Scouring is the process of cleaning wool that makes it free from grease, suint (residue from perspiration), dead skin and dirt and vegetable matter present as impurities in the wool.
 It may consist of a simple boiling of wool in water or an industrial process of treating wool with alkalis and detergents (or soap and Sodium carbonate.)
 Bath temperature is maintained (at 65 degree Celsius) to melt wool grease.
 (Lanolin melts at a temperature of 38-44 °C.)

 The next treatment is carbonization, a treatment with strong acids that convert vegetable matter into carbon.

 Rinsing

 Rinsing is the process of thoroughly washing the cleaned wool.

 Alternative method

 The alternative method is solvent scouring.

 Solvent method

-Solvent scouring of wool replaces soap, detergent, and alkalies with a solvent liquid such as carbon tetrachloride, ether, petroleum naphtha, Chloroform, benzene, or carbon disulfide, etc. These liquids are capable of dissolving impurities but highly volatile and flammable.
+Solvent scouring of wool replaces soap, detergent, and alkalies with a solvent liquid such as carbon tetrachloride, ether, petroleum naphtha, chloroform, benzene, trichloroethylene, or carbon disulfide, etc. These liquids are capable of dissolving impurities but highly volatile, often toxic and flammable.
 Hence, they need extra care in handling.